zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 By using `render json:` in our Rails controller, we can take entire models or even collections of models, have Rails convert them to JSON, and send them out on request.
 We already have the makings of a basic API.
-In this lesson, we're going to look at shaping that data that gets converted to JSON and make it more useful to us from the frontend JavaScript perspective.
+In this lesson, we're going to look at shaping that data that gets converted to JSON and making it more useful to us from the frontend JavaScript perspective.

 The way we structure our data matters - it can lead to better, simpler code in